 Once I was awake enough to walk a bit and use the bathroom we were released and went to a local hotel room to spend the night.
 The next day I slept off and on.
 My good friend SouthernBelle came by to give me a facial and allow The Cowboy a break to get out of the hotel for a bit.
 We were cleared by my PS to travel home when we felt like it.
 I was in little to no pain so, we headed home exactly 24 hours after we were released from the hospital.

 The first few days I felt a bit bruised in the area of my stitches.
 Even with that, I’d rate my pain a 2 or 1 and I didn’t take any heavy pain meds after the first day.
 I easily slipped into the routine of sleeping sitting up and keeping my arms in T-rex position.
 It’s actually been really hard to stay still as I now have NO pain…none.
 I AM super tired.
 It takes about 5 hours of sitting still to make up for an hour of interaction but, I was prepared for this as well.
 My biggest fear is I’m moving too much.
 I know I need to keep still to allow my skin to heal around the implants and keep them in the correct place.

-If you look at the pics you can see how truly amazing my PS work is.
+If you look at the pics, you can see how truly amazing my PS work is.
 Those of you that have a more critical eye may notice my nipples aren’t exactly even but, they never were before the surgery.
-The divot at the top of my left breast is showing a bit more as the swelling goes down.
+The divot at the top of my left breast shows a bit more as the swelling goes down.
 It will take months for the implants to settle.
-Apparently there is a mysterious thing called “the drop and fluff” that should happen around week 6…I’ll keep you posted on that.
+Apparently, there is a mysterious thing called “the drop and fluff” that should happen around week 6…I’ll keep you posted on that.